syedturabb/syedturabb/README.md

 I’m currently learning Web Development and gaining practical experience through projects and continuous experimentation.

-Alongside this, I’m exploring new technologies and developing my skills in areas such as Data Science, Artificial Intelligence, and modern software development practices.
+Alongside this, I’m exploring new technologies and developing my skills in areas such as **Data Science**, Artificial Intelligence, and modern software development practices.

 I’m passionate about using technology to create efficient and intelligent solutions that solve real-world problems.